cisagov/dotgov-home/pages/registration/forms/county.md

 Dear Domain Manager,

-As [Governor (or State CIO)] for the State of [State Name], I formally request the authority over the [xxxxx.gov] second-level domain name be delegated to the State of [State Name].
+As [County Commissioner (or equivalent highest-ranking elected county official)] for [County Name, State Name], I formally request the authority over the [xxxxx.gov] second-level domain name be delegated to [County Name, State Name].
+I attest that I am the highest-ranking official for [County Name, State Name] or have signing rights on behalf of the [Title of the Highest-Ranking Elected Official] for [County Name, State Name].

 This domain name will be used for [state the purpose].
-The use of this domain is consistent with the State of [State Name] Internet policy.
+The use of this domain is consistent with the County of [County Name] Internet policy.
 In addition, I will ensure the content of the requested domain name conforms to the .gov policy.

 By requesting this domain name, I acknowledge that I will be responsible for payment of the annual $400 domain fee.
 I understand that if I wish to retire my domain, I must submit a written request to registrar@dotgov.gov.
 If a written request is not submitted, I understand that I will continue to be responsible for all accrued domain fees.